RyanMcG/incise/README.md

     The most common usecase is generating HTML from an input file.
     For instance, there is a markdown parser which takes a markdown input file and generates and html file as a result.

-2. A layout: `incise.layouts.impl.*`
+2. A transformer: `incise.transformers.impl.*`

-    Layouts are just functions that take a map of metadata and content and return a string.
+    Transformers are just functions that take a parse and return a parse (typically after making some change to it).
-    They are an entirely optional feature that some parsers use when generating content.
+    They are an entirely optional feature that some parsers use when generating content (like adding layouts to HTML content).
-    For instance the default markdown parser uses layouts so individual markdown files don't need to generate complete HTML.
+    Transformers may be specified project wide via `parse-defaults` or per parse.

 3. A once fixture: `incise.once.fixtures.impl.*`